 Myanmar - background

 Early civilisations in the area included the Tibeto-Burman-speaking Pyu city-states in Upper Myanmar and the Mon kingdoms in Lower Myanmar.
-The Bamar peoples followed in the ninth century in the upper Irrawaddy valley.
+The Bamar peoples followed in the ninth century, in the upper Irrawaddy valley.
 Then came the Pagan Kingdom in the 1050s, establishing the Burmese language, culture, and Theravada Buddhism.
 The Pagan Kingdom fell to the Mongols and several warring states emerged.
 In the 16th century, reunified by the Taungoo dynasty, the country became the largest empire in the history of Southeast Asia for a short period.

-The early 19th-century Konbaung dynasty ruled over an area that included modern Myanmar and briefly controlled Manipur and Assam as well.
+The early 19th-century Konbaung dynasty ruled over an area which included modern Myanmar and briefly controlled Manipur and Assam as well.
 But then the British East India Company seized control and the country became a British colony.
 After a brief Japanese occupation, Myanmar gained independence in 1948.
 Following a coup d'état in 1962, it became a military dictatorship under the Burma Socialist Programme Party.

 Yangon, is the largest city of Myanmar.
 Known as Rangoon, it became the capital of colonial Burma and then of the independent country, until 2006.
 But the infrastructure here, is poor, especially in the suburbs.
 The military government relocated the administrative buildings to the purpose-built capital city of Naypyidaw in north central Myanmar.